 Other findings show physical activity during childhood and the teen years may slightly lower the risk of breast cancer before menopause, but has no impact on the risk of breast cancer after menopause .

 Learn more about early life exposures and breast cancer risk.

 Some studies suggest being active lowers the risk of [133-138]:

 Learn more about physical activity and breast cancer survival.

 Being active is good for your health, but it can be hard to find time to exercise.

-Being active, eating a balanced diet and becoming more aware of your health can be physically and mentally rewarding at any point in life.
+Being active, eating a balanced diet and making other healthy lifestyle choices can be physically and mentally rewarding at any point in life.

 1. Know your risk

 3. Know what is normal for you and see a health care provider if you notice any of these breast changes (see images):